alopezrivera/OneNoteExporter/README.md

 ## Introduction

-OneWayOut exports OneNote pages to Word using the OneNote Object Model, and uses Pandoc to convert them to your markup format of choice. [*Markup Packs*](https://github.com/alopezrivera/on2org/tree/master/src/Configuration/Markup-Packs) are then used to customize the result.
-These are **functions** returning sets of search and replace routines, which act on the text output by Pandoc to tailor it to our desires.
+OneWayOut exports OneNote pages to Word using the OneNote Object Model, and uses Pandoc to convert them to your markup format of choice. [**Markup Packs**](https://github.com/alopezrivera/owo/tree/master/src/Conversion/Markup-Packs) are then used to customize the result.
+Markup Packs are *markup-format-specific* **functions** containing search and replace queries executed at runtime against the text output by Pandoc to tailor it to our desires.
 Markup Packs allow fine-grained customization of all elements in your notes, such as:

 * Headers
 * Metadata